BrahianVT/hotdeals-back/README.md

 ```

 The healthchecks will run automatically based on the interval you specified (30 seconds in this case), and Docker will update the health status accordingly.

+docker stop $(docker ps -a -q) - stop containers
+docker rm $(docker ps -a -q) - remove all the containers